apache/amoro/README.md

     </toolchain>
 </toolchains>
 ```
-Spotless is used as the checkstyle plugin but Spotless cannot sense the Toolchains plugin.
-So if you want to perform checkstyle during the build, you must package the trino module separately.
+>Spotless is used as the checkstyle plugin but Spotless cannot sense the Toolchains plugin.
+So if you want to perform checkstyle when building `trino` module, the toolchain plug-in must be separated from checkstyle.

-* To invoke a build and run tests: `mvn package -pl '!trino'`
+* To invoke a build include `trino` module by toolchains: `mvn clean package -DwithTrino -DskipTests -Dspotless.check.skip=true -P toolchain`
-* To skip tests: `mvn -DskipTests package -pl '!trino'`
-* To build with hadoop 2.x(the default is 3.x) `mvn clean package -DskipTests -pl '!trino' -Dhadoop=v2`
+* To invoke a build include `trino` module in Java 17 environment: `mvn clean package -DwithTrino -DskipTests`
-* To indicate flink version for optimizer(the default is 1.14, 1.15 and 1.16 are available)
-`mvn clean package -DskipTests -pl '!trino' -Doptimizer.flink=1.15`
-* To package with trino module by toolchains(Skip checkstyle): `mvn clean package -DskipTests -Dcheckstyle.skip=true -P toolchain`
+* To only build `trino` and its dependent modules by toolchains: `mvn clean package -DwithTrino -DskipTests -Dspotless.check.skip=true -pl 'trino' -am -P toolchain`
-* To package trino module separately in java 17 environment: `mvn clean package -DskipTests -pl trino -am`
+* To only build `trino` and its dependent modules in Java 17 environment: `mvn clean package -DwithTrino -DskipTests -pl 'trino' -am`
-* To package trino module separately by toolchains(Skip checkstyle): `mvn clean package -DskipTests -Dcheckstyle.skip=true -pl 'trino' -am -P toolchain`

 ## Quickstart

 Visit [https://amoro.netease.com/quick-demo/](https://amoro.netease.com/quick-demo/) to quickly